ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 I know that people can respond to such a history in many ways, some of which involve great efforts to avoid unwanted and confusing feelings that the experience may have caused.
 These strategies can include suppressing memories, denying it ever happened, blaming oneself, self-medication with alcohol or drugs, and rage or violence against others or themselves.

 The ability to maintain such self-protective strategies (whether or not they are actually helpful) is usually greatly challenged when one learns that a child one cares about is or may be having similar harmful sexual experiences.
-The adult may be struggling (with or without realizing it) to keep such coping strategies or “defenses” from breaking down.
+The adult may be struggling (with or without realizing it) to keep such coping strategies or 'defenses' from breaking down.
 When the adult is going through that internal struggle, it can be very difficult to support the child, or even to acknowledge the reality of the situation.

 ## Stereotypes

-One of the biggest obstacles to acting on suspicions is the tendency, which all of us have, to divide the world into “good” people, who do good things, and “bad” people, who do bad things (or evil).
+One of the biggest obstacles to acting on suspicions is the tendency, which all of us have, to divide the world into 'good' people, who do good things, and 'bad' people, who do bad things (or evil).

 We all use stereotypes as shortcuts to decide who and what is safe.
 That’s how our brains work.
 And it’s very reassuring.
 We think we can tell who poses a risk.
 If they generally behave well, do good things for others, or are generous, inspiring, respected by others or fun to be with, then we instinctively believe they’re safe.